 Some colleges and universities require only the FAFSA, while others have supplemental financial aid forms for their institution that must be submitted as well.
 A handful of public schools use the College Board’s CSS/Financial Aid PROFILE (available at www.collegeboard.com) to determine students’ eligibility for merit-based aid.
 Unlike the FAFSA, the CSS/PROFILE is not free; you must pay for each school you choose to receive a report.
 You should always check before filing the CSS/PROFILE to see if the school requests it.
 Most of these forms are available online and can be submitted electronically.
 Check institutional websites carefully to be sure that you don’t miss any other required documents.
 If you are unsure or have any questions throughout this process, don’t be afraid to contact the financial aid office at the school(s) you’re applying to.
 They are there to help you!

-The FAFSA cannot be submitted until after January 1 of the year you wish to enroll.
+The FAFSA cannot be submitted until after October 1 of the year prior to the year you wish to enroll.
 You fill it out only once and submit the information to all institutions where you have applied for admission.
 You will need to file a FAFSA each year to continue receiving federal aid.

 Financial aid forms have comment sections where you can explain unusual circumstances or unexpected expenses.
 Financial aid officers are not under any obligation to consider these variables, but they often do.
 Remember that financial information is gathered from the prior tax year; if circumstances have changed since then, you should explain how so.